Minimum Wage in Nunavut: 2025 Updates and What to Expect

 Overtime Rules in Nuvanut

 In Nunavut, overtime begins after an employee has worked 8 hours in a single day or 40 hours in a week.
-It is compensated at a rate of 1.5 times the regular wage.
-Besides, there are strict limits on the maximum allowable hours:
+Overtime pay is calculated at a rate of 1.5 times the regular wage.
+Besides, there are strict limits by the Act on the maximum allowable hours:

 • A maximum of 10 hours per day